Back to BlogEducation

 Internet "experts" often suggest using pain, like biting your tongue or putting a tack in your shoe, to manipulate results.

 The Reality: Modern polygraph examiners are extensively trained to detect countermeasure attempts.
 Physical movements are monitored, and the physiological signature of self-induced pain is distinctly different from the response patterns associated with deception.
-Attempting countermeasures typically results in either detection of the attempt or an inconclusive result—neither of which helps the examinee.

 Myth #3: Polygraphs Are Just "Lie Detectors" That Say True or False